Cannabis political parties of the United States: 1986–1998 in Minnesota

 The Grassroots Party was established in Minnesota in 1986, by Tim Davis, Derrick Grimmer, Oliver Steinberg, and Chris Wright, in response to Ronald Reagan's war on drugs.
 Derrick Grimmer, Ph.D., ran for Minnesota Attorney General in 1986.
 Grimmer received 16,394 votes.

 Ross Culverhouse, a computer programmer and Vietnam veteran was the Grassroots gubernatorial candidate, in 1990.
 Culverhouse received 17,176 votes.
 Will Shetterly, a science-fiction writer and actor, ran for governor of Minnesota in 1994.
 He placed third out of six candidates.

 In 1996, Grassroots Party placed their presidential candidates onto ballots in Minnesota and Vermont.
 Grassroots presidential nominee, businessman Dennis Peron, who in 1991 opened the first public American cannabis dispensary, the San Francisco Cannabis Buyers Club, received 5,378 votes.
 In 1996, Russell Bentley, a Grassroots nominee for US Senate in 1990 and U.S. Congress in 1992 and Minnesota Grassroots Party board member, was arrested on marijuana smuggling charges.
 Bentley was sentenced to five years in federal prison.

-Minnesota businessman John Birrenbach, a U.S. Navy veteran known to supporters as "Hemp John", was the Independent Grassroots Party presidential nominee in 1996.
-In 1998, members of the Independent Grassroots Party established the Legal Marijuana Now political party, in Minnesota.
+Minnesota businessman John Birrenbach, a U.S. Navy veteran known to supporters as "Hemp John", was the Independent Grassroots presidential nominee in 1996.
+In 1998, members of Independent Grassroots established the Legal Marijuana Now political party, in Minnesota.